31 First Date Tips For Men And Women

 Whether it is a large annual vacation or a vast music collection, finding out what your date values more than money is a good way to get to know them.

 Maybe your date speaks multiple languages or knows everything there is to know about ancient Egypt.
-Or maybe it is something more simple like they can bowl a perfect strike almost every time.
+Or maybe it's something simple like bowling a perfect strike almost every time.

-Everyone has those one or two things that they naturally really excel at doing.
-Who knows, maybe you will find that you are great at the same thing.
+Everyone has those one or two things they excel at doing.
+Who knows, maybe you will find you're great at the same thing.

 Talking about each other's ideal experiences or long-term goals is a quick way to get to know one another.
 This will help uncover your date's values and help you gauge your compatibility.

 Whether each of you has a formal bucket list or not, talking about what you would like to do is a unique way to learn a bit more about each other.

 Are you both adventurous or do your goals revolve more around family and career?